 Should people making premature, uninformed or false calls to 911, which result in innocent people being killed, be held accountable?
 Yes, ultimately the responsibility lies with the cops who commit the murders—anyone who’s followed me for any length of time knows my position on this—but is there anything that can be done to curtail nosy busybodies from making such asinine calls in the first place?

-It just seems to me there should be some level of liability for anyone calling armed soldiers to someone’s property other than their own, especially when doing so results in the injury or death of innocents, or destruction of their property.
+It just seems to me there should be some level of liability for anyone calling armed government enforcers to someone’s property other than their own, especially when doing so results in the injury or death of innocents, or destruction of their property.

-And as I’ve already, yes, it’s ultimately the responsibility of the errant cops—but I believe any chance there may have been in the past of curtailing, halting, or reversing the current trend toward a militarized, authoritarian police state are long gone, and society is now in the throes of collapse/revolution (a peaceful, technological transition, which is my hope, notwithstanding).
+And as I’ve already stated, yes, it’s ultimately the responsibility of the errant cops—but I believe any chance there may have been in the past of curtailing, halting, or reversing the current trend toward a militarized, authoritarian police state are long gone, and society is now in the throes of collapse/revolution (my oft-stated hope for a peaceful, technological revolution/transition notwithstanding).

-But back to the irresponsible (if not malicious) 911 callers: if liability for such callers can’t be implemented legally, perhaps social shaming would be in order; if the photos, names, and contact info of the cops doing the killing can be circulated online, then maybe the same can be done with the idiots making the irresponsible calls as well.
-Give people pause before they just call in the military over something that’s none of their business, or they don’t understand, or haven’t adequately assessed.
-Perhaps then, the calls to 911 would be greatly reduced to bona fide emergencies.
+But back to the irresponsible (if not malicious) 911 callers: if liability for such callers can’t be implemented legally, perhaps social shaming would be in order; if the photos, names, and contact info of the cops doing the killing can be circulated online, then perhaps the same can be done with the idiots making the irresponsible calls as well.
+Give people pause before they just call in the local paramilitary over something that’s none of their business, or that they don’t understand, or haven’t adequately assessed.